davidbonnet/vite-plugin-module-list/README.md

 ### Key features

-- Write a simple JavaScript module that dynamically imports all modules of a specified folder.
+- Writes a simple module that imports all modules of a specified folder.
+- Outputs different exports styles (dynamic, static, with or without file extension)
 - Automatically updates when files are added, removed, or renamed to the specified folder.
 - Optionally formats the written module using Prettier.
 - Works with Vite 2.x and onward.